valboz/RTModel/docs/AstrometricPlots.md

 # Astrometric Plots

-`RTModel` comes with a subpackage that is intended for fast and basic visualization of results with a minimal number of options.
+The subpackage `RTModel.plotmodel` contains functions for plotting the astrometric centroid trajectory and comparing with the observations.

-Assuming you have a completed run on some event in its directory `/event001`, we may plot the best models with the following code
+Assuming you have a completed run on some astrophotometric event in its directory `/astroevent001`, we proceed as for purely photometric events to [plot the light curve](PlotModel.ms) as usual

 ```
 import RTModel.plotmodel as plm
 import glob

-event = '/event001'
+event = '/astroevent001'
 models = glob.glob(event +'/FinalModels/*')
 model = models[0] # let's plot the first of the best models